raintygao/raintygao/README.md

 ### Hi there 👋

-- I’m currently working on ByteDance 🐵
-- I have worked on Tencent 😊
-- I'm new to open source, but I'm trying
+- new to open source and trying